ProKoMoProject/A-hybrid-model-for-day-ahead-electricity-price-forecasting-combining-fundamental-and-stochastic-mod/README.md

 Step 1/2: Data Pre-Processing and Parameter Density

 Model and forecast of the two-day-ahead load forecast (point forecast and scenario forecast) are provided in file "2_2DALoadforecast_point_scenarios.py".
+To run the code, an excel-file containing one column "Time" and one column "Loadforecast" needs to be prepared.
+Corresponding data either are provided by the transparency platform of the ENTSO-E or can be found in the excel file "hybrid model - results of the steps.xlsx" in folder 03/results, as they are a result of the first step as well.
+The path and name of the excel-file can be defined in the source code.

 Step 3: Energy System Optimisation Step